TL;DR

 | Price Range | $200-500 | $50-150 |

-| Plate Compatibility | Olympic plates only | Standard plates only |
+| Plate Compatibility | Olympic plates | Standard plates (adapters needed for Olympic plates) |

-| Progression Potential | Unlimited for home use | Limited by capacity |
+| Progression Potential | Effectively unlimited for home use | Limited by capacity |

 How to Choose the Right Barbell